sheeeng/oughie-clock-rs/README.md

 ];
 ```

-If you use Home-Manager to configure your dotfiles, you can use the following to setup `clock-rs` declaratively:
+If you use Home-Manager to configure your dotfiles, you can use the following to set up `clock-rs` declaratively:

 ```nix
 programs.clock-rs = {